By Lee Wasserman

 Last week, the New Jersey Department of Community Affairs (DCA) released their lead-based paint regulations P.L.
 2021, c.182, commonly referred to as NJ Lead Safe Certification.
 This NEW lead-based paint law will require lead inspections for certain New Jersey rental properties.

-With the murky guidance from DCA, our office has been flooded with calls from landlords and I have been asked to speak for NJAA, NJPOA, NJEHA, Diane Turton, and just last week appeared on PBS Spotlight on NJ’s Evening News to discuss the new regulations.
+With limited guidance from DCA, our office has been flooded with calls from landlords and I have been asked to speak for NJAA, NJPOA, NJEHA, Diane Turton, and just last week appeared on PBS Spotlight on NJ’s Evening News to discuss the new regulations.

 I’ve put together some key takeaways from the new law that every New Jersey landlord should know.